-Samsung reports 52 percent jump in 1Q earnings
+Samsung’s profit exceeds expectation thanks to memory chips

-SEOUL, South Korea (AP) — Samsung Electronics says its first-quarter earnings jumped 52 percent over a year earlier thanks to its mainstay memory chips that posted another record-high quarterly profit.
+SEOUL, South Korea (AP) — Samsung Electronics Co. reported Thursday better-than-expected quarterly financial results as global data centers continued to fuel robust demand for its mainstay memory chips that posted another record-high quarterly profit.

-The South Korean tech giant said Thursday that it recorded 11.7 trillion won ($10.8 billion) for its January-March net income, compared with 7.7 trillion won a year earlier.
+The South Korean tech giant said it recorded 11.7 trillion won ($10.8 billion) for its January-March net income, up 52 percent from 7.7 trillion won a year earlier.

 The result slightly exceeded expectations of 11.3 trillion won according to financial data provider FactSet.